spiral/docs/docs/en/overview/contributing.md

 # Overview — Contribution Guide

-Are you interested in helping out with the Spiral Framework?
+Are you interested in helping out with Spiral?
 It's an open-source project that needs the help of developers like you to keep it running and make it even better.
 There are lots of ways you can get involved.

 ## Pull Requests